Perspective | Erin Jackson’s golden moment is a breakthrough for U.S. speedskating and representation

 She probably came to and screamed some more.

 Bowe understood the significance of Sunday night, when Jackson reached the crest of a mind-boggling five-year ascent and became the champion she was meant to be.
 When Bowe gave up her spot last month to make certain Jackson would be an Olympian, her decision transcended friendship and sportsmanship and honored common sense.
-Bowe knew Jackson belonged here, Olympic trials mishap be damned.
+Bowe knew Jackson belonged here, U.S. trials mishap be damned.

-At the United States speedskating trials, Jackson caught a bad edge, slipped and stumbled during the race.
+At the speedskating trials, Jackson caught a bad edge, slipped and stumbled during the race.
 It caused Jackson, the world’s top-ranked woman in the 500 meters, to finish third.
 Only the top two are guaranteed to go to the Olympics.
 So Bowe, a fellow Ocala, Fla., native who won the trials, conceded her 500-meter victory so Jackson would be assured placement on the team.

 “She just showed the world why she belongs here,” Bowe said of Jackson.